Pasteur Institute: Epidemiological reference center

 Strains of bacteria and viruses from many different countries are sent to the institute's reference center for identification.
 In addition to maintaining this vital epidemiological resource, the Institute serves as an advisor to the French government and the World Health Organization (WHO) of the United Nations.
 Pasteur scientists also help to monitor epidemics and control outbreaks of infectious diseases throughout the world.
 These activities have created a close collaboration between the Institute and the U.S. Centers for Disease Control and Prevention (CDC).

 Vaccines and diagnostic products

 Production and marketing of diagnostic tests developed in the Institute laboratories are the responsibility of Sanofi Diagnostics Pasteur, a subsidiary of the French pharmaceutical firm Sanofi, while production and marketing of vaccines are the responsibility of Pasteur Mérieux, Sérums et Vaccins.

 Structure and support

-As a private, non-profit organization, the Institut Pasteur is governed by an independent board of directors, currently chaired by François Ailleret.
-The director-general is Stewart Cole.
+As a private, non-profit organization, the Institut Pasteur is governed by an independent board of directors, currently chaired by Yves Saint-Geours.
+The director-general is Yasmine Belkaid.

 By drawing financial support from many different sources, the institute protects its autonomy and guarantees the independence of its scientists.
 The institute's funding includes French government subsidies, consulting fees, licensing royalties, contract revenue, and private contributions.